chandrashreee/library-sphere/DOCUMENTATION.md

 ### Feature Request Process

 Library Sphere is continuously evolving based on user feedback.
-To request new features or enhancements:
+To suggest new features or enhancements:

-1. **Submit Feature Requests**
+1. **How to Submit Feature Requests**
-   - Create an issue on the GitHub repository
-   - Use the "Feature Request" template
+   - Reach out directly to the development team via email
-   - Provide detailed description of the desired functionality
+   - Provide a clear, detailed description of the desired functionality
-   - Explain the use case and potential benefits
+   - Explain the use case and potential benefits for library users or staff

-2. **Feature Evaluation Criteria**
-   - Alignment with project goals
-   - User benefit and demand
+   - If possible, include examples of similar features in other systems

+2. **What Happens After Submission**
+   - The development team will review all feature requests
+   - You may be contacted for additional information or clarification
+   - Approved features will be added to the development roadmap
+   - You will be notified when a feature you requested is implemented

+3. **Feature Prioritization Approach**
+   - Features are assessed based on overall value to users
-   - Implementation complexity
+   - Implementation complexity and resource requirements are considered
-   - Resource requirements
-   - Integration with existing features
+   - Integration with existing functionality is evaluated

-3. **Development Prioritization**
-   - Features are prioritized quarterly
-   - High-impact, low-effort features are prioritized
-   - Security and stability improvements take precedence
+   - Security and stability improvements are given high priority
-   - Breaking changes are scheduled for major version updates